easyt0re/piecewiseLinearModel/README.md

 - [ ] write a new post-processing script

+- [x] reexamine the control requirement and find references for them

+- [ ] check how good is the linearized model

+- [ ] should we check some simulation with low refresh rate (run on real hardware and report the time)

+- [ ] comment list: 2.1, 2.5, 2.8, 3.1

+- [ ] figure position and figure caption

+- [ ] justify references

 ## things in the dump
 ### implementation
 -  modify *userHandInit.m* to isolate no hand situation